Bring Your Kids to Our Picayune Eye Doctors for Dry Eye Treatment!

 - If your child wears contact lenses, supply him or her with rewetting drops

 - Use artificial tears regularly - without preservatives

 - Place a warm compress on your kid’s eyelids gently every day (for about five minutes); this can help increase natural tear production

-In addition to trying these tips, it’s a smart move to bring your child into our eye care offices at Pearl River in Louisiana or Picayune, Mississippi for a professional eye exam.
+In addition to trying these tips, it’s a smart move to bring your child into our eye care offices at Picayune, Mississippi for a professional eye exam.
 Our optometrists have loads of experience treating kids with dry eye, and we’ll work with your child patiently to restore comfortable eyesight.

 Even more than the newest smartphone, vision is one of your child’s greatest possessions and needs to be cared for properly!
 That device will be replaced in a few years but your children's eyesight needs to last for life!